Primitive Gods of Greek Mythology: Chaos, Gaia and Cosmogonia

 Gaia symbolizes the fertility, stability and the mother force of nature.

-Heaven – the heavenly dome
+Uranus – the celestial dome

 Uranus